 As an Amazon associate, I can earn from qualifying purchases.
-You can read our full disclosure policy.
+There could be affiliate links within this article.

 Before You Get Started with this Quick Gnome Craft

 Here at Ruffles and Rain Boots, we make a LOT of gnome crafts.
 I love to share things I learn through a project, so here are a few tips:

 - Use up your scraps!
 This is a scrap-busting project, so get creative with the materials you have in your stash.
 If you have dried rose petals, use those.
 If you have fabrics instead of felt, those will work, too!

 - If all you have on hand is a wide-weave burlap, add a cheesecloth, muslin, or other thin fabric liner so the filling stays in place.

 - When using a flimsy fabric (that won’t hold its shape like felt), stuff the gnome hat with Poly-fill or fabric scraps.